-It is the responsibility of the Board of Directors to select and oversee the management of contractors.
+It is the Board of Directors responsibility to select and oversee the management of contractors.

 2.16 Security

 School security is a vital component of good health and safety, and we want students and staff to feel safe in school.